Nonpartisan poll shows statistical tie in Philadelphia mayor race

 The poll found a statistical tie between five Democratic candidates to be the city's 100th mayor.

+It's been difficult to determine a frontrunner in the Democratic mayoral primary, so the Committee of Seventy poll is the first real look at what Philadelphia voters are thinking, and here is what the nonprofit has found.

+According to the numbers, it's pretty much a dead heat atop and a tight race overall.

 Rebecca Rhynhart leads the pack with 18%, with Cherelle Parker second at 17% and Helen Gym at 15%.
-Allen Domb came in at 14% with Jeff Brown at 11%.
+Allan Domb came in at 14% with Jeff Brown at 11%.

 The Committee of Seventy noted it's important to point out that 20% of polled voters remain undecided with less than three weeks until the May 16 primary.